Security

 Authorization

 PaletteAI uses Kubernetes RBAC to manage access control.
 The access that you have in PaletteAI is dictated by the PaletteAI role you have access to.
 This access spans the PaletteAI UI and when interacting directly with the Kubernetes API server in the hub cluster through GitOps workflows.
 The IdP group you are assigned to is mapped to a PaletteAI role during the installation and setup process.
-The PaletteAI roles have access to the various Custom Resources (CR) that PaletteAI creates and manages.
+The PaletteAI roles have access to the various Custom Resources (CRs) that PaletteAI creates and manages.
 You can find a complete list of all the PaletteAI CRs on the Custom Resources page.

 Local Dex Users